 Lego tells company to stop selling custom toy-like gun

-Anti-gun violence campaigner says she thought ‘children will die’ when she first saw weapon
+Anti-gun-violence campaigner says she thought ‘children will die’ when she first saw the weapon

 Lego has told a company to stop making a real gun that looks like it is made out of the toy bricks.

-The colourful firearm has sparked backlash in the US, with campaigners calling it “unacceptable” to have a gun looking like a toy.
+The colourful firearm has sparked a backlash in the US, with campaigners calling it “unacceptable” to produce a gun that looks like a toy.

-Lego told The Independent they had been in touch with the company amid media attention around the product.
+Lego told The Independent they had been in touch with the company following media attention surrounding the product.

 “They have agreed to remove the product from their website and not make or sell anything like this in the future,” Lego told The Independent in a statement.

-Culper Precision’s president told The Washington Post they had received a cease-and-desist letter from Lego.
+Culper Precision’s president told The Washington Post that the company had received a “cease and desist” letter from Lego.

-Campaigners had hit out at the product that appeared to look like a Lego toy.
+Campaigners had hit out at the product, which looked similar to a Lego toy.

-Moms Demand Action and Everytown, groups which advocate against gun violence, said: “With unintentional shootings by children on the rise since the pandemic and children at home during the summer, having a firearm that looks like a toy is unacceptable.”
+Moms Demand Action and Everytown, groups that campaign against gun violence, said: “With unintentional shootings by children on the rise since the pandemic and children at home during the summer, having a firearm that looks like a toy is unacceptable.”

-Shannon Watts, the group’s founder, told The Washington Post when she first saw the image of the lego gun, she thought it was “sick and that children would die”.
+Shannon Watts, the group’s founder, told The Washington Post that when she first saw the image of the weapon, she thought it was “sick and that children would die”.

-In an Instagram post, Culper Precision said Block19 was built “to create an opportunity to talk about the enjoyment of the shooting sports and the joy that can only be found in marksmanship practice and training”.
+In an Instagram post, Culper Precision said its “Block 19” gun was built “to create an opportunity to talk about the enjoyment of the shooting sports and the joy that can only be found in marksmanship practice and training”.

-“Our business is taking a firearm of known value and transforming it into a personalized invaluable treasure for a fair price,” the company said.
+“Our business is taking a firearm of known value and transforming it into a personalised invaluable treasure for a fair price,” the company said.

 Join our new commenting forum